10 Must-Know Expert Tips for the HiSET Math Test

 Algebra

-Concepts make up the biggest quantity of test questions and account for 40 to 45 percent of the whole test.
+Concepts make up the biggest number of test questions and account for 40 to 45 percent of the whole test.
 As the name suggests, questions in this category mostly deal with concepts found in a typical Algebra class, including equations, expressions, and graphing, as well as functions and similar components.

 Numbers and Operations